Stefan Forbes: Critical reception and awards

 Forbes' production company, InterPositive Media, was named one of 2009's Global Top 100 Production Companies by RealScreen magazine.

-Forbes was a 2006 New York Foundation for the Arts Fellow and the 2008 winner of the International Documentary Association's Emerging Filmmaker Award.
+Forbes is a 2006 New York Foundation for the Arts Fellow and the 2008 winner of the International Documentary Association's Emerging Filmmaker Award.

-Mr. Forbes' film Hold Your Fire was awarded the 2020 Library of Congress Better Angels Award for historical film by Librarian of Congress Dr. Carla Hayden.

-Hold Your Fire won the Metropolis Grand Jury Award at the 2021 Doc NYC film festival.

 Boogie Man won a national Edward R. Murrow Award, the George Polk Award for Excellence in Journalism, and was nominated for the Writers Guild of America Award for Best Documentary Screenplay.
 The Washington Post called Boogie Man "one of the best political films ever".
 It was a Critic's Pick in The New York Times, The Washington Post, and The London Times.

 Historian Howard Zinn called One More Dead Fish "An inspiring example of working people resisting the gigantic forces of globalization on behalf of justice".
 It won the Grand Prize at the Planet in Focus Film Festival, Canada's largest environmental film festival, and the Bronze Award at the Columbus International Film & Animation Festival, and was a finalist at the Seoul Human Rights Film Festival.